 Hot summer days call for cold summer brews.
 Luckily for Lubbock, the craft beer scene has taken off in the past several years, bringing some beautiful brews along with it.
-I spent a few days hopping from happy hour to happy hour talking with local brewers, and y’all are in for a treat.
+I spent a few days hopping from happy hour to happy hour to get a taste of the profiles of beers local breweries have to offer.
+From canned beer to glasses by the tap, y’all are in for a refreshing treat.

 4.2% ABV | 8 IBU

 Two Doc’s + Doc Chilton…it only makes sense to make the Two Doc’s Chilton Gose.
 They nailed this beer on every point.
 It tastes exactly like the famed Lubbock cocktail.
 What makes this magical is the fact that there is no fruit or extracts of any kind added, making the natural flavor surface from the kettle souring and fermentation processes.
 Gose style is an old-world-style brew from a small region in Germany that had almost been forgotten.
 But, over the past decade, it’s made a powerful resurgence in breweries across the United States.
 If you’re looking for something salty, tart and refreshing that tastes like Lubbock, order a growler of this Gose.

 *Due to the recent public health crisis, Two Doc’s Brewing Co. will be take-out orders only for the foreseeable future.